nmstreethran/ml-elec-model/docs/index.rst

 Local builds of the documentation in HTML and PDF formats can be viewed after running the above bash script by opening ``docs/_build/html/index.html`` and ``docs/_build/latex/ml-elec-model.pdf`` respectively.

+A list of references used is available on `Zotero <https://www.zotero.org/groups/2327899/nmstreethrans_library/collections/TXZSMUFP>`__.

 License
 ~~~~~~~